twknab/sei/README.md

 rake db:migrate # create the colleges table rake # scrape the colleges and populate the database ✨

+rake resume # resume a recent script run 🐢
+# Note: we have no guarantee that the source data set has not changed since the last run.

 # This script run can take many hours.
 If you're on a Mac, you may need to run the following command to prevent the computer from sleeping:
 caffeinate -i rake
+caffeinate -i rake resume # if resuming a previous run
 ```

 > ℹ️ **Info:** If you run into any issues with the script not running, make sure your postgres service is running.
 You can start it via homebrew with `brew services start postgresql`.
 Additionally, any scraping failures will be logged in `errors.log` and can be manually remediated following script run.